madhuri2604/Networking/README.md

 # Networking
-A well prepared question statement with proper documentation inside
+A documentation on how to choose a Network Connectivity product in GCP for various situations.